Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 The fourth principle of the MHD is to fast routinely.
 Fasting means taking in no (or virtually no) calories for at least 24 hours.
 It is well established that fasting initiates two extremely healthful physiological processes:

-1) Autophagy: As described previously, autophagy is the evolutionary adaptation that our bodies developed to derive health benefits from periods of food scarcity – a fact of human life throughout our evolutionary history until about 100 years ago.
+1) Autophagy: As mentioned previously, autophagy is the adaptation that our bodies developed to derive health benefits from periods of food scarcity—a fact of human life throughout our entire evolutionary history until about 100 years ago.
 Winters, dry spells, rainy seasons, and migratory/hibernation patterns of animals all conspired to force upon our ancestors the practice of fasting.
-Over evolutionary time, we adapted to fasting by initiating a physiological process of cellular cleansing and self-repair.
+Over a great expanse of time, we adapted to fasting by initiating a physiological process of cellular cleansing and self-repair.

-During autophagy, which is widely held to begin at about 24 hours without calories, our cells begin to form structures called autophagosomes.
+During autophagy, which is widely believed to begin at about 24 hours without calories (a little sooner for some, a little later for others), our cells begin to form structures called autophagosomes.
 Autophagosomes act like vacuum cleaners, sucking up cellular debris such as old proteins that have grown too stiff to fold themselves into useful shapes, and breaking them down for energy.

 Like the energy stored in the liver as glycogen or in adipose tissue as triglyceride, old, non-functional proteins represent a kind of third energy repository.
 As with purging visceral fat, cleansing our cells of these low or non-functional proteins improves our health.
 It rejuvenates our cells while releasing needed energy through a process that helps keep our metabolism high when we fast.
 Fasting is an essential part of my anti-aging strategy.

-For those who are not fat-adapted (able to switch easily back and forth between using fat and sugar for energy) from having been on a ketogenic diet for some time, fat burning generally begins around the time when we enter the fasting state (at about 20-24 hours without calories) when most of the liver’s glycogen stores have been depleted.
+For those who are not fat-adapted (able to switch easily back and forth between using fat and sugar for energy) from having been on a ketogenic diet for some time, fat burning generally begins around the time when we enter the fasting state (at about 24 hours without calories) when most of the liver’s glycogen stores have been depleted.
 But exercising while fasting can dramatically jump-start fat burning.
-Glycogen stores deplete after about 1 - 1.5 hours of steady moderate exercise, such as hiking and, although it may be counterintuitive, getting a workout in on fasting days actually improves the fasting experience by boosting energy and mental clarity through inducing ketosis (fat burning).
+Glycogen stores deplete after about 1 - 1.5 hours of steady moderate exercise, such as hiking or jogging and, although it may be counterintuitive, getting a workout in on fasting days actually improves the fasting experience by boosting energy and mental clarity through inducing ketosis (fat burning).
 Fat molecules contain more energy than sugar molecules so ketosis provides us with a lot of energy.
-I like doing several short bursts of intense exercise (2-4 minutes) during my fasts, especially if I feel my energy dipping, and enjoy the mental clarity and feeling of vitality and alertness that doing so provides.
+I like doing several short bursts of intense exercise (2-4 minutes) during my fasts, especially if I feel my energy dipping, and enjoy the mental clarity, feeling of vitality, and burst of alertness that doing so provides.

 Fasting v.
 Intermittent fasting

-Decreasing caloric consumption by skipping one or two meals a day, commonly referred to as time-restricted eating or intermittent fasting, does induce weight loss and lower insulin levels which are major health benefits.
+Decreasing caloric consumption by skipping one or two meals a day, commonly referred to as time-restricted eating or intermittent fasting, can induce weight loss and lower insulin levels (provided we don’t compensate calorically for skipped meals by overeating when we do eat) which are major health benefits.
 At least, for a while.
-But over time, we begin to adapt to chronically reduced caloric intake by slowing down our metabolic rate.
-Our bodies learn to make do with fewer calories by becoming more efficient at extracting them from the limited amount of food that we are eating when we do intermittent fasting.
+But over time, our bodies begin to adapt to chronically reduced caloric intake by slowing down our metabolic rate.
+Our bodies learn to make do with fewer calories by becoming more efficient at extracting them from the limited amount of food that we are eating during intermittent fasting.
 As our metabolism slows down to align with the new reality of mild-to-moderate food scarcity, fat burning becomes unnecessary and, typically after about 3-5 months of intermittent fasting, weight-loss grinds to a halt.

 Once this takes place, we are now in a pickle.
 We’re no longer burning fat on our calorie-reduced diet so we stop losing weight.
 In fact, typically at about 9 months into time-restricted eating/intermittent fasting, we will start to see weight beginning to creep back up.
-Worse than that, months of calorie restriction has caused us to develop a sluggish metabolism.
+Worse than that, months of calorie restriction induces a permanent state of sluggish metabolism.
 If we then return to eating 3 (or 4-6) times per day, raising our caloric intake back to ‘normal', we will gain weight quickly.
-Eating the same amount of calories that used to sustain us without causing weight gain when our metabolic rate was higher (before months of intermittent fasting) is now like overeating in the context of a slower metabolism.
+Eating the same amount of calories that used to sustain us without causing weight gain before starting intermittent fasting, when our metabolic rate was higher, now the effect of overeating in the context of a slower metabolism.
 Our metabolism slows down with prolonged caloric restriction (dieting or intermittent fasting) but does not speed back up when we return to eating more calories!

 The HD includes regular fasting, at least once per week for a minimum of 24 hours, keeping in mind that, since autophagy begins at around that time, each hour beyond 24 hours without calories is an hour during which autophagy is taking place.
-I fast twice per week, typically going about 26 - 28 hours on one of the days and about 36 hours on the other.
-There are some data to suggest that fasting while sleeping induces more autophagy, so the practice of going from breakfast one day to lunch the next represents an ideal fast in terms of providing health benefits.
+I fast twice per week, typically going about 26 - 28 hours on one of the days and 36 or more hours on the other.
+There are some data to suggest that fasting while sleeping induces even more autophagy, so the practice of not eating from breakfast one day to lunch the next represents an ideal fast in terms of providing health benefits.

 Principle 5: Mix It Up